danielabar/learn-associations/README.md

 # README

 A Rails project to learn about the various `dependent` options that can be declared on ActiveRecord associations and how they impact model destroying/deletion and referential integrity.
+This is a companion project for this [blog post](https://danielabaron.me/blog/activerecord-dependent-options).

+## First Time Setup

 ```
 bin/rails g annotate:install